scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 ![](./fig/datapage_view.png)

 The map displays data for every region as reported in the scenario.
-Zooming in and out is possible with the plus/minus in the upper left of the map, and a color legend is displayed in the lower right corner of the map.
-The legend provides a linear colormap of the data and the range of values will change as different variables are selected.
+A color legend is displayed in the lower right corner of the map that provides a linear colormap of the data.
+The range of values will change as different variables are selected.

-The target and dimension chosen from the drop-down menu is also displayed as text on the top right corner of the map.
-Below this information, the region name, (region number), and value appear if the user’s mouse hovers over a specific region.
-When the value of that region is displayed, the region will darken on the map.
-If the mouse is not indicating a specific region, this area will instruct to ‘hover over a region’.

 **Data displayed in [Histogram](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/overview_toolbox_app.md#histogram) form:**